muhammad-rafi/Ansible-Projects/f5-bigip-project/README.md

 am using a vault for password protection `vault_password_file = .vault_pass`, therefore, you will need to create your own vault if you like to use one.

+## ISSUES

+You may find some of the plays are not idempotent as this is how they are and I have already raised few issues with [F5Networks/f5-ansible](https://github.com/F5Networks/f5-ansible)

 ## Authors

 [Muhammad Rafi](https://github.com/muhammad-rafi)